Agent Configurations

 Wait command flags:

 The listener uses thrum wait which blocks until a message arrives or the timeout expires — no polling loops needed.
 Each cycle is a single Bash call.
-Re-arm the listener after processing messages to continue listening.
+The listener loops automatically for up to 4 hours (30 cycles).
+Set up a cron watchdog to auto-respawn it if it stops:

 Customize for your project